amitp-ai/Text_Summarization/Data_Collection_3-5-2/README.md

 * **Opinions dataset** (this is too small though, under 20MB.
 So not collected/used.)

 * **Reddit dataset**
-  1. https://www.tensorflow.org/datasets/catalog/reddit (this is very large ~18GB!
-So not collected/used.)
+  1. https://www.tensorflow.org/datasets/catalog/reddit (this is a large dataset: ~18GB!)

 ### Summary for Other Dataset Explored